TheForwardDev/doc/en/components/form-builder.md

 ### Reactivity

 By default, fields inside the form are reactive, but if the form is outside the resource, then reactivity will not be available, as the form does not know where to send requests.
-In the case of using the form outside of resources, you can specify the reactive URL yourself:
+In the case of using the form outside of resources, you can specify the reactive URL yourself.

 ```php
 FormBuilder::make()